 The kitchen is well-appointed with access through a decorative glass panelled door onto a pretty enclosed courtyard with table and chairs, a perfect spot for savouring the fresh coastal air whilst enjoying a drink.

-There are two comfortable bedrooms upstairs with the main bedroom boasting a king-size bed.
+There are two comfortable bedrooms upstairs.

 The family bathroom benefits from a bath and a separate shower.